-A&HL 6587 Seminar in Second Language Acquisition: Acquisitional and Cross-cultural Pragmatics
+A&HL 6586 Seminar in Observation A&HL 6587 Seminar in Second Language Acquisition: Acquisitional and Cross-cultural Pragmatics

 Pre-requisite: A&HL 4104 or permission of instructor.
 Research on acquisitional and cross-cultural pragmatics.

 A&HL 7507 Dissertation Seminar in Applied Linguistics and TESOL